TreeberryTomato/Orange-ToDo/README.md

     6. TaskID

 5. __SQLConnector__
-  A bridge to the SQL Server, at present implement CreateTasksTable and AddTask functions and can be called by the APICore
+  A bridge to the SQL Server, at present implement CreateTasksTable, AddTask, DeleteTask and GetTasks functions and can be called by the APICore